hklcf/Adhell3/README.md

 ### Override default host with your own compiled host
 * Put `default.host` in `app.properties`, e.g. `default.host=https://gitlab.com/fusionjack/hosts/raw/master/hosts`

-## How to build apk

-### With Git
-Plug in your device and run this following commands in a bash console:<br/>
-1. `cd adhell3`<br/>
-2. `git stash && git pull --rebase && git stash pop`<br/>
-3. `bash gradlew clean installDebug`

-Explanation:
-1. Enter adhell3 folder
-2. It stores your changes, e.g package name, updates the source code and re-apply your changes
-3. Build and install apk on the device

-### Without Git
-1. Re-download the source code as a zip file and re-applies your changes manually<br/>
-2. Plug in your device and run this following commands in Windows console:<br/>
-`cd adhell3`<br/>
-`gradlew clean installDebug`

 ## Prerequisite for using Adhell3